RainerRoss/WEBSRVUTL/README.md

 * Show the files in the folder htdocs `wrklnk '/www/myserver/htdocs/*'`
 * Select 8 on `MyFirstWebsite.html` and check the CCSID
 * Change the CCSID `CHGATR OBJ('/www/myserver/htdocs/MyFirstWebsite.html') ATR(*CCSID) VALUE(1208)`
-* Call `MyFirstWebsite.html` in your browser `http://yourIP:8010/MyFirstWebsite.html`
+* Call `MyFirstWebsite.html` from your browser `http://yourIP:8010/MyFirstWebsite.html`